huan-qiu/canvas-animations/README.md

-## canvas-animation
+## canvas-spritesheet-animation

-Canvas-Animation does one single thing; it turns a spritesheet into an animation.
+Canvas-Spritesheet-Animation does one single thing; it turns a spritesheet into an animation.
 Meanwhile, it offers controls like `fps`, `animationIteraionCount`, `play`, `stop`, `destroy` to suit your particular needs, together with an optional `onAnimationEnd` handler.

 ### 🍾 Features